FungY911/better-grass/README.md

 Grass app that can be ran on VPS machines.
 It can detect all network interfaces automatically.

+# Note!

+- If you are getting messages that sometimes will disconnect you, that's okay.
+- If in your dashboard does not saying online, everything works.
+If you feel that not, try to contact me via issues.

 ## Before you start

 #### 1. Check if you have some of the dependencies already